-Academic misconduct shall i nclude, but not be limited to: 1.
-2. Copying from another student's test or class work.
-Collusion: defined as the unauthorized 17.
-Actions that give reason to believe a person is under the influence of a collaboration with another person in preparing written (& electronic) work for fulfillment of course requirements.
-18. substance (ETOH, prescription or otherwise) and/or mental incapacity.
-Use of prescription medication contrary to 3.
-Collaborating with or seeking aid from another student during a test without permission from the test administrator. prescription instructions.
-Failing to cooperate with an investigation 4.
-Knowingly using, buying, selling, stealing, or 10. conducted by program faculty. soliciting, in whole or in part, the contents of an unadministererd test, paper, or another assignment.
-20. Engaging in conduct that constitutes harassment or bullying toward another person.
-5. The unauthorized transporting or removal, in whole or in part, of the contents of the unadministererd test.
-21. Failing to report suspected or known breech of Hill College Handbook policies, ADN Program rules and/or Texas Board of Nursing Rules and Regulations to ADN 6.
-Substituting for another student, or permitting another student to substitute for one's self, to take a test.
-22. Program faculty.
-Behavior of a boisterous and tumultuous 7.
-Bribing another person to obtain an unadministererd test or information about an unadministererd test. character such that there is a clear and present danger of alarming persons where no legitimate reason for alarm exists.
-8. Using test materials not authorized by the person administering the test.
-23. Willful and malicious behavior that interrupts the speaker of any lawful assembly or impairs the lawful right of other to participate effectively in such 9.
-Manipulating a test, assignment or final course grade. assembly or meeting when there is reason to believe that such conduct will cause or provoke a disturbance.
-Forgery 24.
-Violent and forceful behavior at any time such that there is a clear and present 11.
-Plagiarism: defined as appropriation, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work. danger that free movement of other persons will be impaired, or persons injured.
-12. Illicit and/or Unauthorized use of any Hill College computer program or assignment.
-25. Providing information which was false, deceptive, or misleading in connection an investigation involving Hill College, Hill College ADN Program or the Texas Board 13.
-Fabrication of information for use in any academic exercise. of Nursing.
-14. Fabrication, or falsification, of information submitted in a written or verbal report.
-26. Leaving a nursing assignment, including a supervisory assignment, without notifying the appropriate personnel.
-15. The resubmission of previously graded course work by the student to meet a course requirement.
+Academic misconduct shall include, but not be limited to:

+- 1. Copying from another student's test or class work. - Collusion: defined as the unauthorized collaboration with another person in preparing written (& electronic) work for fulfillment of course requirements. - Collaborating with or seeking aid from another student during a test without permission from the test administrator. - Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of an unadministererd test, paper, or another assignment. - The unauthorized transporting or removal, in whole or in part, of the contents of the unadministererd test. - Substituting for another student, or permitting another student to substitute for one's self, to take a test. - 7.
+Bribing another person to obtain an unadministererd test or information about an unadministererd test. - 8.
+Using test materials not authorized by the person administering the test. - Manipulating a test, assignment or final course grade. - 10.
+Forgery - Plagiarism: defined as appropriation, buying, receiving as a gift, or obtaining by any means another's work and the unacknowledged submission or incorporation of it in one's own written work. - Illicit and/or Unauthorized use of any Hill College computer program or assignment. - Fabrication of information for use in any academic exercise. - 14.
+Fabrication, or falsification, of information submitted in a written or verbal report. - 15.
+The resubmission of previously graded course work by the student to meet a course requirement.